-The signs and symptoms of glaucoma vary depending on the type and stage of your condition.
-For example:
+The symptoms of glaucoma depend on the type and stage of your condition.

 Acute angle-closure glaucoma